(123): Kannywood Movie Review: Mati a Zazzau

 disrupts everything.
 Iliya (Aminu Sheriff Momoh) is another interesting character

 that plays a significant role.
-He is a son to the sick, confidant who knows the
+He is the son of a sick confidant who knows the

 The film is